 Once again this is a profile chain so colours and profile considerations are the same as the skirted Daisy Chain.

-They are spaced around 1.5 to 2 foot apart with a hooked trolling lure at the end.
+They are spaced around 1.5 to 2 feet apart with a hooked trolling lure at the end.

 Squids such as the ones below may have a tendency to spin so inserting a swivel between each of the squids and lure is a good idea.

 Squid also tend to skate on the surface and are affected greatly by the wind.
-To increase drag to reduce the effect of wind use lures such as Cockroaches, Mouser, Rat and Wombat.
+To increase drag to reduce the effect of wind use lures such as Cockroaches, Mouse, Rat and Wombat.